Alan Nelmes

-Alan Victor Nelmes (born 20 October 1948 in Hackney, London) is an English retired professional footballer who made over 300 appearances as a defender in the Football League for Brentford.
+Alan Victor Nelmes (born 20 October 1948) is an English retired professional footballer who made over 300 appearances as a defender in the Football League for Brentford.
 He was inducted into the club's Hall of Fame in November 2014.

 Career

 Chelsea

-Nelmes was born in Hackney, but moved to south London and attended Ingram High School, near Selhurst Park.
+Nelmes was born in Hackney, but moved to South London and attended Ingram High School, near Selhurst Park.
 Nelmes began his career at First Division club Chelsea and signed his first professional contract in October 1965.
-He failed to make an appearance for the first team and was released at the end of the 1966-67 season.
+He failed to make an appearance for the first team and was released at the end of the 1966–67 season.

 Brentford

 Nelmes turned down offers from Aldershot and Colchester United to sign for Fourth Division club Brentford in July 1967.
 Operating initially as a right back, he went on to be a vital cog in a threadbare Brentford team, missing only three games between 1968 and 1972 and is one of a few Bees players to make 100 consecutive appearances.
 Manager Jimmy Sirrel assembled a small squad of versatile players and Nelmes was picked to play up front versus Notts County on 2 March 1968, scoring one of his only two goals for the club.
 He played in five different positions during the 1967–68 season.

 Adept anywhere across the back four and as a sweeper, Nelmes' performances garnered him the Brentford Players' Player of the Year award for the 1970–71 season.
 Known as 'Spider', he helped Brentford achieve promotion to the Third Division in the 1971–72 season, though the club were relegated straight back to the Fourth Division the following year.
 After a succession of injuries took a toll on his body, Nelmes was released at the end of the 1975–76 season, having made 350 appearances for the club.
 Despite being what he described as "quite a physical player", Nelmes was never sent off during his career.
 He was given a testimonial versus former club Chelsea in 1978, which finished 8–2 to the Stamford Bridge club.
 Nelmes earned a then-club record £7,000 from the match.
 In recognition of his performances for the club, Nelmes was inducted into the Brentford Hall of Fame in November 2014.